Ultrasound Technician Training: How to Become an Ultrasound Tech

 Consider Becoming a Certified Ultrasound Technician

-A specialty board certification validates an ultrasound tech’s knowledge and experience.
+Board certification validates an ultrasound tech’s knowledge and experience.
 Becoming a certified ultrasound technician may be optional, depending on your state’s legislation.
+Still, many employers require these credentials.

-But even in geographic areas that do not require licensure or certification, you may opt for certification to get an edge in the job market.
-Many employers require certification.
-Ultrasound technicians can become certified through the ARDMS.
+You may opt for certification to get an edge in the job market, even in geographic areas that do not require licensure or certification.
+Ultrasound technicians can become certified through the ARDMS and the American Registry of Radiologic Technologists (ARRT).

 Ultrasound Technician Education